shilpa-pv/LendingClubCaseStudy/README.md

-# Project Name: Lending Club Case Study
+# Lending Club Case Study
 > A Brief Overview: When consumer finance companies receive loan applications, they must decide whether to approve the loan based on the applicant’s profile.
 To identify 'risky' applicants, these companies rely on various risk parameters.
 This project aims to identify such risk factors.

 ## Table of Contents